Hierarchical Stability and Lyapunov Conditions for Linear PDEs: Fundamental (PIE) State and Bijection

-PDEs are typically defined in terms of $\dot{\mbf u}=A\mbf u$, where $A$ is a differential operator and $\mbf u$ is constrained to lie in some subspace of a Sobolev space -- which we refer to as $X$.
-If the PDE is well-posed, then $A:X \rightarrow L_2$ is invertible on $X$ and $\mcl T:=A^{-1} \in \Pi_3$.
+PDEs are typically defined in terms of $\dot{\mbf u}=A\mbf u$, where $A:X\rightarrow L_2$ is a differential operator and $\mbf u$ is constrained to lie in some subspace, $X$, of a Sobolev space.
+We presume the PDE is well-posed in the classical sense (See Definitions in~\cite{shivakumar_TAC2024}), so that for every $\mbf u_0\in X$, there exists $\mbf u(t)\in X$ for which $\dot{\mbf u}=A\mbf u$ and $\mbf u(0)=\mbf u_0$.
+If the PDE is well-posed and $X$ has the form in Eqn.~\eqref{eqn:gohberg_domain2}, then $A:X \rightarrow L_2$ is invertible on $X$ and $\mcl T:=A^{-1} \in \Pi_3$.
 This results in an equation of the form $\mcl T \dot{\mbf x}(t)=\mbf x(t)$ where we refer to $\mbf x(t) \in L_2$ as the fundamental state.
 However, solving for $A^{-1}$ explicitly requires solution of certain differential equations.
 In~\cite{peet_2021AUTb}, a framework was proposed whereby, roughly speaking, only the highest derivative, $D^\alpha$, in $A$ is inverted\footnote{If $A$ is not a differential operator, boundary conditions still require differentiation in order to obtain a bijection from $L_2$ to $X$.}.
 This results in a Partial Integral Equation (PIE) of the form $\mcl T \dot{\mbf x}(t)=\mcl A \mbf x(t)$ where $\mcl T=(D^{\alpha})^{-1}:L_2 \rightarrow X$ and $\mcl A=A\mcl T \in \Pi_3$.
-For this case, analytic formulae can be obtained for the polynomial kernels in $\mcl T$.
-This is illustrated in the following lemma which concisely states the result in~\cite{peet_2021AUTb} and where we use $D^n =\partial_s^n$,
+Operator $\mcl T$ then defines a one-to-one map between solutions of the PIE and PDE -- implying many problems of well-posedness~\cite{jagt_2026CDC} and stability~\cite{peet_2021AUTb} may be equivalently formulated in this framework.
+Significantly, analytic formulae can be obtained for the polynomial kernels, $R_1,R_2$ in $\mcl T$ -- implying that these operators can be readily manipulated and optimized using software such as PIETOOLS~\cite{PIETOOLS2025}.
+This construction is illustrated in the following lemma which concisely states the result in\cite{gohberg_book} and where we use $D^n =\partial_s^n$,